 Lead vessel named after a British admiral

 After the Soviet occupation, the Estonian Navy was restored within the Estonian Defence Forces on 1 July 1993.
-Rebuilt on the ruins of the Soviet naval bases that the occupying force left behind, now, the Estonian Navy has four ships – one Lindormen-class auxiliary ship, Wambola, and three Sandown-class minehunters, Admiral Cowan, Sakala and Ugandi.
+Rebuilt on the ruins of the Soviet naval bases that the occupying force left behind, now, the Estonian Navy has six ships – one Lindormen-class auxiliary ship, Wambola, three Sandown-class minehunters, Admiral Cowan, Sakala and Ugandi, and two patrol ships, Roland and Risto.

 Admiral Cowan is the lead vessel of the Estonian Navy mineship division and also the first of the three modernised Sandown class minehunters the country acquired.
 It is named after admiral Sir Walter Henry Cowan, who led the British naval forces in the Baltic in their intervention in the Russian Civil War, providing naval support to Estonia during the Estonian War of Independence.